frost-walker/apcs_cvhs/Sudoku/README.md

 Next Steps: I guess do the shitty Leetcode solver thing.
-How hard could it be
+How hard could it be 3/24 Starting the Solver, after a few days of relative inactivity It should be pretty easy, not aiming for huristics this time and just doing regular recursive backtracking
+It should relatively go on the same process as the Generator class The key difference is that there will already be numbers in set positions

+Main thing being attempted in the solver:
+Try to solve a puzzle that has been generated.
+It is no use generating a puzzle and randomly removing values when the puzzle itself turns out to be useless.
+Why am I typing in this thing more than actually programming GOTTA WATCH SOME GEOHOT

 3/23
 This is not even a README anymore, don't even know what a readme is